-The threat took on new meaning January 21, when a person in Washington became the first U.S. case.
+The threat took on new meaning January 21, when a person in Washington became the first reported U.S. case.

 St. Jude values at work

-“Challenges like this can be physically draining,” Gaur said.
-“But if you believe in something and every day you come to work and are surrounded by people with the same passion to do everything it takes for the safety of patients, families and staff, one keeps going.
+Challenges like this can be physically draining.
+But if you believe in something—and every day you come to work and are surrounded by people with the same passion to do everything it takes for the safety of patients, families and staff—one keeps going.